MEng Computer Science and Software Engineering

 - Professional accreditation: The MEng degree is recognised by BCS, the Chartered Institute for IT on behalf of the Engineering Council, for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 - Telephone enquiries: +44 (0)121 415 8742

 - Email: email@example.com

 - Number of A levels required: 3

-- Required subjects and grades: A Level options must include Mathematics or Computing at grade A
+- Required subjects and grades: Mathematics or Computing must be offered at A Level

 - It is desirable, but not essential, to have some experience of writing computer programs.

 - To view our undergraduate brochure please click here.

 - This degree can be taken with a year in industry.